Yacynte/Monocular-Visual-Odometry/README.md

 To use the monocular (inertial) visual odometry system with your drone, follow these steps:

-1. Provide input images and inertial sensor inthe Tello, UE or KITTI dataset folder in the same syntax as the other folders.
+1. Provide input images and inertial sensor in the Tello, UE or KITTI dataset folder in the same syntax as the other folders.
-2. Add the nade of vour path (your folder) in vo_gui.py
+2. Add the name of your folder in vo_gui.py
 3. Run the main script: `vo_gui.py`
 4. Configure the system parameters in the `gui`.
+5. Start the algorithm.

 [![Video](./docs/usage.png)](./docs/preview.mp4)
 [Example Usage](./docs/example_mvio.mp4)